nitin-ppnp/SMPL.jl/README.md

 # SMPL
 Julia implementation of Skinned Multi-Person Linear model (SMPL).
 It is based on the pytorch implementation https://github.com/vchoutas/smplx

+## To use SMPL as a shared library, checkout the CSMPL branch

 # Install
 ## Python Dependencies
 Since `PyCall` is used for loading the official SMPL model .pkl file, the python environment should have following dependencies installed.